Supermartingales as Radon-Nikodym densities and related measure extensions: Proofs: F ollmer finitely additive measure

-Theorem~\ref{T:Fatou} in the appendix provides a similar statement as Proposition~\ref{P:approx.of.Z}, but with one limit (instead of five limits) only, thus yielding the existence of a sequence of uniformly integrable nonnegative martingales Fatou converging to the $P$--supermartingale $Z$.
+We emphasize that there exists one $P$-null set outside of which (\ref {eq59convergence}) holds for all stopping times $\rho$.
+Theorem~\ref{TFatou} in the Appendix~\ref{AFatou} provides a similar statement as Proposition~\ref{PapproxofZ}, but with one limit (instead of five limits) only, thus yielding the existence of a sequence of uniformly integrable nonnegative martingales Fatou converging to the $P$-supermartingale $Z$.

-Now observe that if there exists a deterministic time $T>0$ such that $Z_{T+t} = Z_T$ for all $t \ge 0$, and if we set $Z_\infty = \lim_{t \uparrow \infty} Z_t = Z_T$, then by construction of the martingales $L^{(i,j,k,m,n)}$, the convergence in \eqref{eq:5.9 convergence} extends to general stopping times, not necessarily finite.
-This allows us to approximate extended $P$--supermartingales by an additional limit procedure:
+Now observe that if there exists a deterministic time $T>0$ such that $Z_{T+t} = Z_T$ for all $t \ge0$, and if we set $Z_\infty= \lim_{t \uparrow\infty} Z_t = Z_T$, then by construction of the martingales $L^{(i,j,k,m,n)}$, the convergence in (\ref{eq59convergence}) extends to general stopping times, not necessarily finite.
+This allows us to approximate extended $P$-supermartingales by an additional limit procedure.